sjdayday/simulation-scenario/readme.txt

  bunches of TODOs and FIXMEs
  turn MikeTest into constraints on valid combinations of parameters values (see also ParameterConstraintTest) -- thanks, Mike :)

+Turning this into a system:
+ Mavenize the project
+ Assume each model is available through maven; take its pom.xml as the definition of all the code dependencies needed to run it
+ Persist the scenario set output in MySQL, along with the pointers to the files for input, parameter space (and eventually, analysis files, e.g., R code)
+ Persist the input and parameter space files in a git repository?
+Github? ... or a file server Verify new scenario sets appropriately persisted Verify a new scenario set request replicates correctly against an existing scenario set Create a ReplicationFixture to perform replication through Fitnesse...later, a GUI would be nice :)
+ That gets us to local execution on one machine...next up:  deploy to a server, implement authentication/authorization

 Questions:  stevedoubleday@gmail.com

 Thanks for your interest!